Noctropolis

 Noctropolis is a 1994 MS-DOS third-person adventure game by Flashpoint Productions and published by Electronic Arts.
-In the game, the player assumes the role of the character Peter Grey, a lonely bookstore owner who winds up in the world of his favorite comic book.
-Grey soon discovers that he is destined to assume the role of his former comic book hero.
+The player assumes the role of the character Peter Grey, a lonely bookstore owner who winds up in the world of his favorite comic book.
+Grey discovers that he is destined to assume the role of his former comic book hero.

 Gameplay

-This style of game play is mostly third-person point-and-click, with some cut scenes.
+This style of gameplay is mostly third-person point-and-click, with some cut scenes.
 The player not only has to locate items but carefully choose dialog to gather information to help them progress through the game.

 Characters in the game were digitized from analog footage, allowing for real life characters to be placed in 2D digital environments.

 Reception

 Charles Ardai of Computer Gaming World, while approving of the game's visual style and detailed art, criticized that the game has a simplistic interface and uses juvenile shock value in the form of gratuitous violence and sexual content in order to distract from the lack of substance to the story.
 He added, "It's also highly derivative, both of actual comic books and of other computer games."
 A reviewer for Next Generation highly praised the game's story, abstract and challenging puzzles, comic-book style backgrounds, digitized character animation, soundtrack, and dark atmosphere.
 Though he remarked that some of the dialogue is silly for a Mature-rated game, and that many of the puzzles require illogical leaps of intuition, he concluded that "Those not requiring the utmost in realism will find this to be one of the best graphic adventures of the season."